Information for businesses on cosmetics

 The following book on microbiology and industrial hygiene can be used as support:

-• DGK Handbook"Industrial Hygiene in Cosmetics" - 2nd revised edition 2019.
+- DGK Handbook"Industrial Hygiene in Cosmetics" - 2nd revised edition 2019.
 Verlag für Chemische Industrie, H. Ziolkowsky GmbH, D-86470 Thannhausen/Burg, ISBN 978-3-87846-07-8

 The requirements for a microbiologically and hygienically flawless product are constantly increasing.
 This book has been written from a microbiological and hygienic perspective and is intended to provide practitioners in companies, such as plant managers, developers and those responsible for quality assurance and testing, as well as experts from other disciplines, with procedural instructions and practical advice on the implementation of industrial hygiene.
 All important aspects of industrial hygiene are summarised here, providing a good overview of the current state of knowledge in the field.

-The nominal content at the time of filling, as an indication of weight or volume, with the exception of packages containing less than 5 g or less than 5 ml, free samples and single-use packages; in the case of prepackages which are usually sold as large packages containing several pieces and for which the indication of weight and volume is not important, the indication of the content is not required, provided that the number of pieces is indicated on the package.
-The indication of the number of pieces is not required if it is easily recognizable from the outside or if the product is usually sold only as a unit.
+in the case of pre-packaged goods which are usually sold as bulk packs containing several items and for which the weight and volume are not relevant, it is not necessary to state the contents, provided that the number of items is indicated on the packaging.
+It is not necessary to state the number of items if this is clearly visible from the outside or if the product is normally sold only as a single unit.

 The symbol of the opened cream jar indicates the period of time during which the cosmetic product can still be considered safe after opening the product (shelf life after opening or period after opening - PAO).
 This period is indicated in months or years in or next to the jar symbol.
 Months are abbreviated with "M" and years with "J".
 It must be declared both on the container and on the outer packaging.